-My early love affair with herbs – which led to my life’s work- started with nettles.
+My early love affair with herbs – which led to my life’s work -- started with nettles.
 I’ve heard similar stories from other herbalists: one special plant reaches out and speaks to us.
-Not usually in words, but through the body, helping us heal something….
+Not usually in words, but through the body, helping us with something specific.

 On my bike route from home to school lived a magical nettles patch under a glorious grandmother oak.
 I had been taking botany classes and doing independent study in herbs and was delighted to discover the nettles.
 Stinging nettle (Urtica dioica), otherwise known as barn nettle or English nettle, is plentiful in the Northwest.
 Our area of Western North Carolina, which shares the propensity for abundant rainfall, is also home to barn nettle, as well as her cousin, wood nettle (Laportea canadensis).
 Barn nettle resembles a large mint, with serrated, blue-green, opposite leaves.
 Wood nettle has alternate leaves and prefers to settle around forest streams.

 Curious about wild foods, I decided to try incorporating nettles into my diet, as I had read about her veritable cornucopia of nutrients: calcium, magnesium, iron, B complex vitamins, C complex Vitamins A, D and K as well as protein, cobalt, trace minerals, potassium, zinc, copper and sulfur.
 Nettles are especially laden with chlorophyll, which is only one molecule removed from hemoglobin, so they feed the blood.